“I am blessed,” Elle says, reflecting on her journey from homelessness to her new apartment.

 Elle expressed gratitude for HK being there every step of the way, and for the generous donors who supported her on her path to her new home.
 Once worried about finding the most well-lit part of the streets to attempt to stay safe at night, Elle is now enjoying settling in and fixing up her apartment just the way she likes it.

-Support Elle and so many like her with a gift today at www.humankindwichita.org/donate and please consider signing up to join our virtual Sleep Out/Speak Out this weekend.
+Support Elle and so many like her with a gift today at www.humankindwichita.org/donate and please consider signing up for Sleep Out ICT on Saturday, April 17.